mw5mercs-modding/harjel/Readme.md

 This mod adds additional equipments to the game which can be installed into individual locations.

+Much of this mod is inspired by or based on stuff from Roguetech, arguably my favorite game ever.

 - **HarJel I, II, III** - Self-Repair systems.
 Upon taking damage they will repair armor and structure in their install location for a certain amount of time.
 Install a total of 7 HarJel systems to make the entire mech self-repair.
 Different HarJel tiers cannot be combined, also they cannot be installed in the head (lore forbids it!).
 - **Modular Armor Mk1 - Mk4** - Armor upgrades which add a fixed amount of armor to their installation location.
 Variants for rear armor are included.
 Different tiers for different weight classes.
 - **Patchwork T1 - T3** - provide a small amount of weight in exchange for some slots.
 Because Patchwork is awesome.
 - **Black Carapace** - Find it, cower in its presence.
 - **Advanced Targetting Computers** - TC upgrades which weigh a ton but add considerable upgrades for different weapon systems.
+- **Actuators** - A bunch of actuator equipment which can be installed in arm actuator slots, many being melee-focussed.
+- **Gyro upgrades** - Melee focussed gyros
+- **Angel ECM**
+- **NSS** - The Null Signature System (armor upgrade) is essentially just a stacking ECM.
+NEEDS TESTING AND FEEDBACK.
+- **Battle Computers** - One ton upgrades which can be installed with a "modular TC" and add different bonuses.
+- **Laser Insulator** - Essentially an advanced single heatsink which lowers the heat output of lasers installed in the same location.
+- **Cockpit Hotseat** - A cockpit upgrade with an integrated TSM that can be triggered via hotkey.
+The longer the Hotseat is active the more heat it produces.

 ## Requirements